redblade7/darkwebmysterybot/README.md

 3. Create a token file by running this command:
    `curl <command you are given> > tokenfile.json`

+**VISIBILITY:**

+The visibility option may be any of the following:

+* direct (only visible to the bot account)
+* private (only visible to the bot account's followers)
+* public (visible to everyone)
+* unlisted (visible to everyone, but hidden from the public timeline)

+In most cases you would want to use either "public" or "unlisted" for the visibility option.

 **EXAMPLE COMMANDS:**

 Show help: `./dwmbot.py -h`